kevinxuxuzichen-ship-it/ski-motion-analysis/README.md

 ---

-## ⚖️ License & Disclaimer

-1. All original code (metric computation, temporal analysis, the expert rule system, and visualization scripts) is authored by me and released under the **MIT License**.

-2. The Ski2DPose dataset used for training is a third-party public resource that carries **no explicit open-source license**; it is not redistributed here.

-3. **Disclaimer**: This project is intended solely for **student academic research and non-commercial study of skiing technique**.
-Model weights are provided for academic demonstration only and must **not** be used for commercial deployment.
-If the dataset's rights holders have any objection, please contact me and I will promptly remove the relevant files.

----

 ## 🤖 Use of AI Tools

 During development, I used an AI assistant for coding support, while the **core of this project was based on my reasoning**: identifying